-The Raster toolset in the Data Management toolbox provides tools that perform raster data management and raster processing.
+The Raster toolset in the Data Management toolbox provides tools to perform raster data management and raster processing.
 These tools allow you to work with raster dataset properties and create and process raster data.

 The following table lists the available toolsets in the Raster toolset and provides a brief description of each.

-Create and edit mosaic datasets.
+Allows you to create and edit mosaic datasets.

-Create orthorectified image mosaic from remote sensing images.
+Allows you to to create orthorectified image mosaic from remote sensing images.

-Create and mosaic raster datasets.
+Allows you to create and mosaic raster datasets.

-Perform tasks to get your raster data ready for use.
+Allows you to perform tasks to get your raster data ready for use.